ophwug/docs/README.md

 * Speakers have been overhauled to be two speakers.
 * It is significantly lighter.
 * It uses a mount that's smaller than the comma three's mount.
 * A Red Panda is now included with the device, which now includes built-in CAN-FD support.
-Unlike the Red Panda, it is also a "no chiplet" design.
 * Camera changed to OX03C10

 **Evolutions**: